 The Company has agreed to pay Aesther Healthcare Sponsor, LLC, our Sponsor a total of \$10,000 per month for office space, utilities and secretarial and administrative support.
 The administrative support agreement began on September 14, 2021 and continues monthly until (i) the completion of the Company's initial Business Combination or (ii) liquidation of the Company.
-At March 31, 2022, \$65,000 had been paid to our Sponsor.
+For the six months ended June 30, 2022, \$60,000 had been paid to our Sponsor.